rspec/rspec-core/README.md

 code should behave, and an `rspec` command with tools to constrain which examples get run and tailor the output.

-**This is the old rspec metagem repository, please see the monorepo rspec/rspec for new issues and releases.**
+**This is the old rspec core repository, please see the monorepo rspec/rspec for new issues and releases.**

 ## Install